CONNECTION SCHOOL OF REAL ESTATE

 As seating is limited and classes routinely sell-out, all tuitions must be paid in full at the time of registration.
 Registrations are confirmed on a first paid, first confirmed basis until the class is sold out.
 We do not reserve seating without payment in full.
 Tuitions are subject to change without notice.

-Insufficient enrollment may cause some classes to be cancelled.
-Upon class cancellation, students will be offered a transfer to a future class or a full tuition refund.
+While rare, insufficient enrollment may require certain classes to be canceled or merged with another course.
+Students will be offered a transfer to a future class or a full tuition refund.

 Refund requests for tuitions paid directly to Rowan College - Please contact the college directly at (856) 222-9311 ext.
 2530.